Professor Marion Turner

 I am an elected Trustee of the New Chaucer Society.
 I regularly give talks about my work both at conferences and in university settings and to more public literary societies, at museums and galleries, at schools, and at literary festivals.
 I regularly speak on the radio and on TV, on programmes including Start the Week, Free Thinking, Women's Hour, and Britain's Most Historic Towns.
 In 2023-2024 I will be curating a major exhibition at the Bodleian, 'Chaucer Here and Now,' and publishing an accompanying book.

 Undergraduate papers: I teach the core undergraduate papers 650-1350 and 1350-1550 in the first and second years.
-I have in the past offered a third year special option on 'Anchorites to Asylums: Writing Bodies, Writing Minds.'
-I have supervised many undergraduate dissertations on topics including the Arthurian 'loathly lady' story across time (from Chaucer to Shrek!), medieval mystics and the senses, and a comparative approach to ancient Greek drama and one of Chaucer's dream vision poems.
+For third years, I offer a life-writing option called Writing Lives, which I co-convene with Dr Sophie Ratcliffe.
+II have supervised many undergraduate dissertations on topics including the Arthurian 'loathly lady' story across time (from Chaucer to Shrek!), medieval mystics and the senses, and a comparative approach to ancient Greek drama and one of Chaucer's dream vision poems.
 I mainly lecture on Chaucer, including core commentary lectures on Troilus and Criseyde.
-I also teach the Course II romance paper and regularly supervise Course II students.
+I also regularly supervise Course II students.

 Graduate teaching: I usually offer an MSt C-course; currently 'Placing Chaucer,' a course that explores Chaucer's texts through various spaces, places, and institutions, such as court, city, and chamber, and sets the poet in European and global contexts.
 Each year I supervise several Master's dissertations, both within the English faculty and for the Medieval Studies MSt.
 Recent topics have included the Heroides and Chaucer, suicide in Troilus and Criseyde, and the gender politics of the Flower and the Leaf.